J1zuki/Asg1-ID/readme/README.md

 ---

 User Stories
--As a new fan, I want to learn the basic information about IZ*ONE so I can understand the group better.
+- As a new fan, I want to learn the basic information about IZ*ONE so I can understand the group better.
 - As a returning fan, I want to view member profiles so that I can read updates and details about them.
 - As a shopper, I want to browse products so that I can buy IZ*ONE merchandise.
 - As a concertgoer, I want to view ticket information so that I can attend events easily.
 - As a user, I want a clean navigation bar so that I can move between pages without confusion.
 - As a visitor, I want a contact form so that I can reach out with questions or fan messages.

 ---